Blog

 For more and more outdoor LED lighting projects, Oleder’s LED street light developers have launched street lighting designs to provide customers with more comprehensive technical support.
 The lighting effect and overall quantity can better communicate with the end customer and calculate the project cost more accurately.
 At the same time, it also displays detailed street lighting data for customers, which can meet the different lighting requirements of customers.
 This article will describe the various lighting factors that we should consider when designing an effective lighting system, as well as the minimum standards that need to be met to ensure safe driving conditions.

-Photos of Roading lighting with Series OLEQ1 LED Street Light
+Photos of Roading lighting with Series OLEQ1 LED STREET LIGHT

 Main factors which we should pay attention to?